 To witness Susan's effect on the blank page is like watching an acid react to litmus.
 The results are explicit, expressive, and clear - no surprise as she spent over three decades looking for hues and patterns at the bottom of microscopes and test tubes.
 When Susan retired as a Medical Laboratory Technologist and decided to pick up a pencil and paint brush, she was immediately prolific.
 Her artwork, imitative of the life around her, is striking in its precision and details; displaying the artist’s innate instinct for shapes and colours.
-Whether rendered in graphite, watercolour, coloured pencil, or pastels each piece captures the spirit of its inspiration.
+Whether rendered in acrylic, watercolour, coloured pencil, or pastels each piece captures the spirit of its inspiration.

 Susan expresses a delicious joy in seeing a painting begin to breathe, when two dimensions become more like three and an image that is uniquely hers, emerges.